 The result has been an increase in the gap between the wages of skilled and unskilled workers.
 That has produced a widening gap between college- and high-school-trained workers.
-As we saw earlier, that gap has quintupled in the last few decades.

 Technological change has meant the integration of computers into virtually every aspect of production.
 And that has increased the demand for workers with the knowledge to put new methods to work-and to adapt to the even more dramatic changes in production likely to come.
 At the same time, the demand for workers who do not have that knowledge has fallen.